lesmnif/final-project/README.md

 Finish Edit and Done Functions

+## DAY 6

+Finish some styles and toasts

 # final-boiler-plate

 This template should help get you started developing the final project running on Vue 3 with the composition API, Pinia as a state management tool, vue router, vite and lastly Supabase running on the backend.